department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - health problems: use "illnesses and injuries (also known as conditions)"
 - hospitalization: use "hospital care."
 - home loan: Do not use a hyphen when in the form of an adjective. ("home loan benefits").
+- Homeless or at risk of becoming homeless.
 - How it works (This section is sentence capped and is *not* followed by a colon).

 ### I